MGoldstein18/learningPython/README.md

 # Learning Python

-I am learning Python and Data Science on CodeCademy and as I learn, I add all my work to this repository.
+I am learning Data Science using Python on CodeCademy and as I learn, I add all my work to this repository.

 In this repository are the following files: